azariak/ZFellowsApplicationReview/README.md

 ## TODO
 - AI Score

-- Ensure all fields appear (include: other names, fields only filled in some applications)
 - Host on CloudFlare with login instead of settings popup?
 - Shortcut to expand link with better regex, preview link on hover
 - No previews for all sites blocking iframes, fix previews being cutoff when o clicked
 - Fix search bug + search for hidden candidates
 - Write tests
-- Only allow one flag
 - Gamification: Show the # left to review

 ## Setup